tabilzad/ktor-docs-plugin/README.md

 # Ktor Swagger Plugin

 This plugin implements a plug and play solution to support OpenAPI (Swagger) for Ktor server with mininal effort.
-Annotate you route(s) definition with `@KtorDocs` and swagger.json will be generated at build time.
+Annotate your route(s) definition with `@KtorDocs` and swagger.json will be generated at build time.

 Take a look at `use-plugin` module as reference